• Skip to main content

 • Spices: Cardamom and Cinnamon are used in this recipe and are classic in baklava and many Middle Eastern treats.

 • Orange Blossom Water: Another favorite flavor and a little goes a very long way.
 Start with just a tablespoon. and add more if desired.
 You can also use rose water or omit the flower water all together and make a plain syrup.
-Here is a link to the one I use.
+Here is the Orange Blossom Water I use.

 • Aromatics: Cardamom pods and orange peel to enhance the other flavors added.
 I have also used spreips of lemon peel and have thrown in a small cinnamon stick too.